 If you’re not comfortable with communal bunk rooms, there are affordable alternatives, such as an apartment rental, where you conveniently reserve an extra room inside a native person’s house.
 This can split your accommodation expenses by almost half or more and at the same time give you the opportunity to experience real life in the city you’re visiting.

-The good thing about apartment rentals is that your host can be your local guide, giving you firsthand tips on the best restaurants and places in their locality.
+The good thing about apartment rentals such as apartments near San Diego is that your host can be your local guide, giving you firsthand tips on the best restaurants and places in their locality.

 What’s more, you might have long-lost family or friends in one or two places you’re visiting.
 Reach out to them.
 Such a decision can take you to places you’ve never imagined and save you a few pennies on accommodation.
 But this could mean you’ll have to crash on the couch for a night or two.